Coronavirus Disease 2019 (COVID-19) – PCR

 Who to test:

-For test indications, please refer to the testing guidance documents from the Ontario Ministry of Health
+For test indications, please refer to the testing guidance documents from the Ontario Ministry of Health.
+As of October 1, 2024, asymptomatic patients are no longer eligible for COVID-19 testing and specimens from asymptomatic patients will be rejected for testing.

 Note: If the clinical status of a person under investigation for COVID-19 is deteriorating or not improving, repeat COVID-19 PCR testing should be considered even if previous tests were positive for another pathogen as co-infection or superimposed infection may occur.